 Bobby is a Principal of Co Adaptive and a licensed architect, registered in New York state and both LEED accredited and NCARB certified.
 Bobby is a Certified Passive House Designer as of 2016 and member of New York Passive House and the International Passive House Association.

-Born and raised in the Santa Clara Valley of California, Bobby grew up immersed with the computer industry and felt technology could be used to inform design and ultimately revolutionize the way people use and interact with their environment.
+Born and raised in the Santa Clara Valley of California, Bobby grew up immersed with the computer industry and felt technology could be used to inform design and revolutionize the way people interact with their environment.
 Beginning at age 17, he was employed in architecture offices and worked in residential design for 6 years while completing his bachelor’s degree in architecture at the University of California at Berkeley.
-In the four years between undergraduate and graduate programs, Bobby worked for several prominent architecture firms developing conceptual designs for high-rise mixed-use buildings in China, articulating high performance facades in healthcare and laboratory facilities, and creating working drawings for a performing arts center and university projects domestically and internationally.
+Between undergraduate and graduate programs, Bobby worked for several prominent architecture firms developing conceptual designs for high-rise mixed-use buildings in China, articulating high performance facades in healthcare and laboratory facilities, and creating working drawings for a performing arts center and university projects domestically and internationally.

 Columbia is where he met and began collaborating with Ruth, who was pioneering creative solutions for sustainability.
 Since forming Co Adaptive in 2011 on the basis of using technology to leverage sustainable and creative design, the firm has used Building Information Modeling on all of their projects and has spent the last 5 years perfecting a creative library of sustainable systems and details.
 Bobby has taught graduate level design studio courses at the Pratt Institute and has been an invited architecture critic at Columbia and Rensselaer Polytechnic Institute.

 Yashil is a Designer at Co Adaptive, currently pursuing the path to becoming a licensed architect.
 She received her Bachelor of Architecture from New Jersey Institute of Technology.